Understanding and Estimating the Execution Time of Quantum Circuits: Data Preparation

 \subsection{Quantum backend selection}

-We consider the quantum backends provided by the IBM Quantum Platform as it is one of the widely used quantum computing platforms and provides open accesses for free.
+We consider the quantum backends provided by the IBM Quantum Platform as it is one of the mostly used quantum computing platforms and provides open accesses for free.
+Importantly, all the real devices and corresponding simulators used in this study are based on the superconducting qubit technology, while other hardware modalities (e.g., ion-trap processors) are outside the scope of our evaluation.
 For open accesses, the accessible quantum computers include \texttt{ibm\_brisbane}, \texttt{ibm\_osaka}, and \texttt{ibm\_kyoto} (at the time of writing), all of which support 127 physical qubits.
 Due to the high traffic on \texttt{ibm\_brisbane} and in order to ensure data diversity, we have chosen to execute the quantum circuits on both \texttt{ibm\_osaka} and \texttt{ibm\_kyoto}.
 To maintain consistency in data dimensions while leveraging simulation data and active learning to select samples for execution on real backends, we consider only simulators that support the same number of qubits as the real backends.
 Consequently, we selected simulators that support 127 qubits, namely \texttt{FakeWashington} and \texttt{FakeSherbrooke}.
 In summary, we consider the following backends: